Some remarks on the comparability of ideals in semirings: Commutative semirings whose prime ideals are linearly ordered by inclusion

 \end{theorem}

 \begin{lemma}

 Let $S$ be a PVS.
-Then, for every $x \in F(S)-S$, $x^{-1} \mathfrak{p} \subseteq \mathfrak{p}$, where $\mathfrak{p}$ is a prime ideal of $S$.
+Then, for every $x \in F(S)\setminus S$, $x^{-1} \mathfrak{p} \subseteq \mathfrak{p}$, where $\mathfrak{p}$ is a prime ideal of $S$.

 \begin{proof} Since $S$ is a PVS, $\mathfrak{p}$ is strongly prime.
-If $x \in F(S)-S$ and $y \in \mathfrak{p}$, then $y=yx^{-1}x \in \mathfrak{p}$.
+If $x \in F(S)\setminus S$ and $y \in \mathfrak{p}$, then $yx^{-1}x=y \in \mathfrak{p}$.
 Thus either $yx^{-1} \in \mathfrak{p}$ or $x \in \mathfrak{p}$.
 Since $x \notin S$, we must have $yx^{-1} \in \mathfrak{p}$.
 Hence, $x^{-1} \mathfrak{p} \subseteq \mathfrak{p}$. \end{proof} \end{lemma}

-Let us recall that a semiring $S$ is local if and only if $S-U(S)$ is an ideal of $S$, where $U(S)$ is the set of all unit elements of $S$ (see Example 6.1 and Proposition 6.61 in \cite{Golan1999(b)}).
+Let us recall that a semiring $S$ is quasi-local if and only if $S \setminus U(S)$ is an ideal of $S$, where $U(S)$ is the set of all unit elements of $S$ (see Example 6.1 and Proposition 6.61 in \cite{Golan1999(b)}).
+The following result is a semiring version of Proposition 3.1 in \cite{Anderson1979}:

 \begin{theorem}